apono-io/apono-getting-started/kubernetes/2_getting_k8s_visability.md

 2. At the top left, select your cluster from the integrations list

-3. Click on `cluster-roles`, when view expands click on `admin` role
+3. Click on `cluster-roles`, when view expands click on `admin` role to filter the graph on this role

 4. Now click on `service-accounts`, to see which service accounts have this role